sahinya17/Analysis-on-Coffee-Quality/README.md

 2. Which country produces the highest rated coffee?
 3. Which top3 countries cultivated most kinds of Arabica coffee beans and Robusta coffee beans respectively?
 4. What is the difference of altitude of Arabica coffee beans and Robusta coffee beans production areas?
+5. In which species Arabica coffee beans or Robusta coffee beans has higher grades?
-5. Which processing method leads to better rating
+6. Which processing method leads to better rating
-6. Which harvest year produced the best coffee?
+7. Which harvest year produced the best coffee?

 ## Contributing